Where do Russia's ties with Africa stand? – DW – 07/25/2023

 Some African leaders have gone even further to defend the Russia's presence.

-President Paul Kagame of Rwanda has said: "Russia or any other big power should not be our problem.
+President Paul Kagame of Rwanda has said that "Russia or any other big power should not be our problem.
 The issue is these big powers have their own issues to sort out and then they keep sucking in these small countries of ours."

 Speaking in Benin in April, Kagame added: "So Russia has the right to be anywhere they need to be legally, as any other country has the right to be anywhere."